bublinec/Pondbook/notes.md

 ## Require modules

-- when we import installed node_modules, we don't need to care about the path, we just import useing the name of the package
+- when we import installed node_modules, we don't need to care about the path, we just import using the name of the package

 - however, when requiring or own modules, we need to specify the path
     * absolute path (/)